Erlau (Hasidic dynasty): Rabbi Shimon Sofer - Hisorerus Tshuva

 Rabbi Shimon Sofer (1850–1944) was the progenitor of the Erlau dynasty.
 He was the son of Shmuel Binyamin Sofer (Ksav Sofer) and grandson of Moses Sofer (the Chasam Sofer).

-After spending time in Uman and Kiev, Shimon Sofer spent two years (circa 1873) in Krakow in the company of his uncle, Rabbi Shimon Sofer (1820–1883), author of the Michtav Sofer.
+After spending time in Uman and Kiev, Shimon Sofer spent two years (circa 1873) in Kraków in the company of his uncle, Rabbi Shimon Sofer (1820–1883), author of the Michtav Sofer.
 From there he returned to his birthplace, Pressburg.

 In 1881, he was appointed chief rabbi of Eger (Erlau).
 There he founded a large yeshiva, naming it Yeshivas Chasam Sofer.
 This yeshiva which was attended by elite Torah scholars from throughout Hungary, remained true to the philosophy and teachings of the Chasam Sofer and the Ksav Sofer.

 Shimon Sofer spent most of his life editing and publishing the works of the Chasam Sofer and Ksav Sofer.
 The Michtav Sofer encouraged many to turn over handwritten manuscripts of the Chasam Sofer to Shimon Sofer for publishing.
 He also authored his own sefarim; Musrei Harambam, Shir Maon and Hisorerus Tshuva.
 Hence he is known to many simply as "the Hisorerus Tshuva".

 In all, Shimon Sofer led the Jewish community in Erlau for some 64 years.
 His official title was av beit din, and he was referred to by his community as Rebbe.